Florence Tullis: Death and legacy

-On the morning of October 14, 2006, Tullis was driving her three-wheel motorcycle when the right tire fell off and she lost control; she was thrown from the motorcycle after it struck a curb and her body hit a telephone pole.
+On the morning of October 14, 2006, Tullis was riding her three-wheel motorcycle when the right tire fell off and she lost control; she was thrown from the motorcycle after it struck a curb and her body hit a telephone pole.
 Tullis suffered serious injuries, including both legs broken and a punctured lung.
-Friends and family members said they had no idea Tullis was hurt until they read a short story in the Oct.
-16 issue of the San Gabriel Valley Tribune that reported an unidentified 70-year-old woman on a three-wheel motorcycle had been in an accident.
+Friends and family members said they had no idea Tullis was hurt until they read a short story in the October 16 issue of the San Gabriel Valley Tribune, which reported an unidentified 70-year-old woman on a three-wheel motorcycle had been in an accident.
 Tullis died of an infection on November 11 that same year at Beverly Hospital in Montebello, California.
 She was 70.
 Tullis wanted her body to be donated to science or be cremated.

 Anna Hamilton Phelan, screenwriter of Mask, said of Tullis in 2001, "This was not the PTA mother of the year, but she was the perfect mother for Rocky.
 She never made him feel sorry for himself."